martinber/noaa-apt/docs/alternatives.md

 - [zacstewart/apt-decoder], written in Python, slower than the others but really simple.
 I wrote the syncing algorithm.

+- [Alexander-Barth/APTDecoder.jl], written in Julia.
+Never tested it but has false color and map overlay.

 - [ThatcherC/APT3000], written in JavaScript, looks very fast.

 - [rsj56/apitran], fork of [zacstewart/apt-decoder] with some extra automation.